-These risk assessments were undertaken by a number of expert institutions, including: the James Hutton Institute, Animal & Plant Health Agency, Cranfield University, ADAS and Earthcare Technical.
-At all stages, input was sought from food-chain stakeholders that included the UK Food Standards Agency (FSA), Food Standards Agency in Scotland (now Food Standards Scotland; FSS), farming unions, retailers and many others.

-The independent advisory committees6, coordinated by the FSA, also provided scientific scrutiny.
+This risk assessment was undertaken by a consortium of expert institutions, including: Cranfield University, the Animal & Plant Health Agency, ADAS and Earthcare Technical.
+At all stages, input was sought from foodchain stakeholders that included the UK Food Standards Agency (FSA), Food Standards Agency in Scotland (now Food Standards Scotland; FSS), farming unions, retailers and many others.
+The independent advisory committees4 coordinated by the FSA also provided scientific scrutiny.